marpple/rune/docs/guide/what-is-rune.md

 }
 ```

-Rune adheres to a solid foundation, embracing both the latest standard web technologies and traditional programming paradigms.
-Rune components operate solely with pure JavaScript and boast high portability, supporting [server-side rendering even when a component operates alone](/tutorial/solo-component-ssr.html).
-This versatility positions Rune as an exciting new tool for crafting high-quality components based on Vanilla JS.
-We look forward to Rune contributing to the frontend development ecosystem alongside many developers.
+Rune is built on strong foundations, such as the latest web standards and traditional programming paradigms.
+Rune components operate purely in JavaScript and are highly portable—for instance, [a standalone component can support server-side rendering](/tutorial/solo-component-ssr.html).
+This makes Rune a promising new tool for creating high-quality, Vanilla JS–based components.
+We look forward to seeing Rune contribute to the frontend development ecosystem together with many developers.